 Join us for a week of discovery, growth, and adventure.
 Let's unleash your full potential and create a brighter future together.

 Head of Industry, Retail & Restaurants, SXM Media

-Lauren Chesley is currently the Retail & Restaurants Head of Industry at SXM Media where she leads strategy and development for the retail category across SiriusXM, Pandora, SoundCloud and Stitcher.
+Lauren Chesley is currently the Retail & Restaurants Head of Industry at SXM Media where she leads strategy and development for the retail and restaurants categories across SiriusXM, Pandora, SoundCloud and Stitcher.